There is a warning about my site. How do I remove this warning?

 Many popular, legitimate websites are infected with badware without the knowledge (or permission!) of the site owners.
 Typically, this happens through a security hole, like outdated software or plugins.
 An infected ad network can also cause the warning to show.
 In short, it is very unlikely the warning is a mistake, even if you consider the site you are trying to access to be trustworthy.
 We almost never see false positives.
 However: one of the important things StopBadware does is check the accuracy and transparency of our data providers’ blacklists.
 If a site owner believes his or her site is on one of our data providers’ lists in error, then that site owner can request an independent review from StopBadware.
 Read more about this process.

-Learn more about StopBadware and our Partners.
+Learn more about StopBadware.
 You can also search our Clearinghouse to see if your site, or another site you're interested in, is blacklisted by the companies that provide data to StopBadware.